Cybersecurity consulting

-It takes only a matter of seconds for an individual to send an email that may lead to a multi-million dollar breach.
+It takes only seconds for an individual to send an email reply that could lead to a multi-million dollar breach.
 Even more concerning, in most cases, the responsible party doesn’t even realize the error.

 How can this scenario be prevented?
-One component to overcoming this challenge lies in educating employees on the dangers of social engineering – the use of deception to manipulate individuals into sharing confidential or personal information for fraudulent purposes – and instructing them about detection methods.
+The biggest component to overcoming this challenge is educating employees on the dangers of social engineering—the use of deception to manipulate individuals into sharing confidential or personal information for fraudulent purposes—and showing them detection methods to spot the fraudsters.

 A Changing Cybersecurity Landscape